-We are working with the CHErIsH Study Team on two qualitative syntheses.
+We are working with the CHErIsH Study Team on two qualitative syntheses – one completed and one on-going.

-This qualitative synthesis aims to examine parents’ experiences and perceptions of infant feeding behaviours, namely infant weaning and introduction to solids and first foods.
+This qualitative synthesis aimed to examine parents’ experiences and perceptions of infant feeding behaviours, namely infant weaning and introduction to solids and first foods.

-Dr Karen Matvienko-Sikar is leading this synthesis with a team from University College Cork (Dr Carol Sinnott and Prof Patricia Kearney) and NUI Galway (Dr Elaine Toomey, Dr Molly Byrne, Dr Caroline Heary, Dr Jenny McSharry, Dr Colette Kelly, and Dr Catherine Houghton).
+Dr Karen Matvienko-Sikar led this synthesis with a team from University College Cork (Dr Carol Sinnott and Prof Patricia Kearney) and NUI Galway (Dr Elaine Toomey, Dr Molly Byrne, Dr Caroline Heary, Dr Jenny McSharry, Dr Colette Kelly, and Dr Catherine Houghton).

 This synthesis aims to examine the qualitative evidence regarding the views and experiences of participating in infant (i.e. children 0-2 years of age) feeding interventions from both healthcare professional and parental perspectives.